MattiaPerrone123/MedMINIST_dataset_challenge/README.md

 │
 ├── main.py                                          # Main script for model training and evaluation │
-├── medmnist_analysis.py                             # Example of model training and evaluation
+├── medmnist_analysis.ipynb                             # Example of model training and evaluation
 │
 ├── requirements.txt                                 # List of package dependencies
 │